Jamazi4/bimcat/notes.md

 known issue: the last pset won't trigger toast on removal - instead of form do it as removeComponentButton but with optimistic ui update

+24.04.2025 - implemented copy component but because componentListWrapper is now a client component and preserves the data in useState - it doesn't revalidate.
+Maybe finally preserve the data in redux state and dispatch refresh action -